ericf1/infer-cnv-visualization/example/README.md

 2. Clone this repository: `https://github.com/ericf1/infer-cnv-visualization.git`
 3. Move the downloaded `output_compressed.tsv` into the website directory
 4. Open the website directory, right click index.html, click on Open with Live Server

+The website should then successfully show the visualization.